South West Climbing News

 Catching The Wave V11 First Ascent • Dartmoor Bouldering from James Squire | Beastly Squirrel on Vimeo.

-Next off James the squirrel repeating Floater (possibly the second ascent?) amongst other problems/crags/climbers.
+Next off James the squirrel repeating Floater (possibly the third ascent?
+Ted Kingsnorth repeated it a couple of years ago.
+Any others?) amongst other problems/crags/climbers.

 Three Countries, Three Climbers, One Month from James Squire | Beastly Squirrel on Vimeo.